PurpleCloud-MT/General/Solutions/defensive_handbook.md

 ---
 #### > MONITOR <
-* To enable monitoring of the Storage Account which can be used with Microsoft Sentinel (cloud-native SIEM + SOAR solution)
+* To enable monitoring of the Storage Account which can be used with Microsoft Sentinel (cloud-native SIEM + SOAR solution) we can navigate to the "Monitoring" section and then select "Diagnostic settings".
-* We can navigate to the "Monitoring" section and then select "Diagnostic settings".
-Here we can select "blob" for the storage account and proceed with the creation of a diagnostic setting.
+* Here we can select "blob" for the storage account and proceed with the creation of a diagnostic setting.

 ![](https://i.imgur.com/rT5qLcW.png)
 ![](https://i.imgur.com/VOQ4eVd.png)
-* We specify a diagnostic setting name, e.g. "blob-audit" and select the the audit logs and send them to the Log Analytics Workspace `purple-we-law` which is stores the data used by Microsof Sentinel, and save this setting.
+* We specify a diagnostic setting name, e.g. "blob-audit" and select the the audit logs and send them to the Log Analytics Workspace `purple-we-law` which stores the data used by Microsof Sentinel, and save this setting.

 ![](https://i.imgur.com/TjVXksA.png)
 * We can now open Microsoft Sentinel by searching for it and selecting the previously specified log analytics workspace.